 Direct lithium extraction (DLE) has the potential to enable higher grades of lithium recovery.

 New developments in direct lithium extraction (DLE) technology have the potential to unlock resources across North America, providing companies with an opportunity to tap lithium deposits previously believed to be inaccessible or not economically feasible using traditional mining methods.

 Long-term projections for electric vehicle take-up are set to grow from 1.1 million in 2017 to 30 million by 2030 according to Bloomberg NEF.
 While China is leading the way with the largest global EV industry growth, North American and European OEMs have invested in multi-billion-dollar EV rollouts in a bid to catch up.

+“My sense is that we don’t see a full recovery in the lithium sector until the end of 2021,” said Chris Berry of House Mountain Partners in an interview with Investing News Network (INN).
 “Globally, OEMs have committed hundreds of billions of dollars to electrify their fleets in the coming decade,” said Berry.
 “This is too large a sum to walk away from.”

-Benchmark Mineral Intelligence (BMI) is now tracking 115 lithium battery megafactories that are expected to supply EV batteries to the auto sector.
+Benchmark Mineral Intelligence (BMI) is now tracking 167 lithium battery megafactories that are expected to supply EV batteries to the auto sector.
 “Four years ago, we only had Tesla’s (NASDAQ:TSLA) gigafactory.
 And now we are, as we keep saying, in the midst of the global battery arms race,” the firm’s Managing Director Simon Moores told INN.

 This INNSpired article was written according to INN editorial standards to educate investors.